jakobrunge/tigramite/README.md

 ## General Notes

-TIGRAMITE is a time series analysis python module.
-It implements the PCMCI causal discovery method that allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series and includes modules for high-quality plots of the results.
+Tigramite is a causal time series analysis python package.
+It allows to efficiently reconstruct causal graphs from high-dimensional time series datasets and model the obtained causal dependencies for causal mediation and prediction analyses.
+Causal discovery is based on linear as well as non-parametric conditional independence tests applicable to discrete or continuously-valued time series.
+Also includes functions for high-quality plots of the results.
+Please cite the following papers depending on which method you use:
-TODO: also mediation, prediction

 ## Features